 \subsection{Definition}

 Let $\mes$ be a finite positive (Borelian) measure with compact support over the plane.
-It will be useful to recall that such measures are actually \emph{regular measures} : for every Borel set $E$,
+It will be useful to recall that such measures are actually \emph{regular measures} :\footnote{This is the actual meaning of regular measure, and is different from the regular measures studied in \cite{R63III}, see Remark~\ref{rem:regular sens de resh}. } for every Borel set $E$,

 and

 For $z$ in the plane, let us denote

 We denote by $Q_r(\zeta)$ the open disc of center $\zeta$ and (Euclidean) radius $r$, and set $Q_r=Q_r(0)$.